jryans/debug-info-consistency-concrete-artifact/data/git/program-no-inline/gcc/11/O1/divergences/t0001-init/default/divergences.md

     CT: memory_limit_check at wrapper.c:18:1
     RF: memory_limit_check at wrapper.c:35:1
     CF: xcalloc at wrapper.c:150:8
-    CT: Jump to external code
+    CT: Jump to external code for _calloc
-    CF: Jump to external code
+    CF: Jump to external code for _calloc
     CT: External code
-    RF: Jump to external code
+    RF: Jump to external code for _calloc
     RF: xcalloc at wrapper.c:156:1
     CF: git_attr_internal at attr.c:221:3
-    CT: Jump to external code
+    CT: Jump to external code for _memcpy
-    CF: Jump to external code
+    CF: Jump to external code for _memcpy
     CT: External code
-    RF: Jump to external code
+    RF: Jump to external code for _memcpy
     CF: git_attr_internal at attr.c:222:16
     CT: hashmap_get_size at hashmap.h:326:5
     RF: hashmap_get_size at hashmap.h:331:1